MoarTube/MoarTube-Client/README.md

  - Publicize your node on [MoarTube](http://www.moartube.com), or run your node privately

 ## How to Get Started
 Download the MoarTube Client from the [releases](https://github.com/cconley717/MoarTube-Client/releases) page for your operating system and run it, or follow the manual approach to set up your client.
-When ready, head over to [MoarTube Node](https://github.com/cconley717/MoarTube-Node) if you haven't already.
+When ready, head over to [MoarTube Node](https://github.com/cconley717/MoarTube-Node) if you haven't yet.

 The default login credentials for your node are below.
 Be sure to change these upon logging in.